awesomefunda/roofing-proposal-system/README.md

 Create a new deployment version.
 See "After every code update" above.

 **Signing email has wrong deployment URL**
-WEBAPP_URL script property points to an old deployment.
-Run `saveWebAppUrl()` with the current URL.
+You submitted the proposal while accessing the app via an old deployment URL.
+The signing link always matches whichever `/exec` URL you used to open the contractor app.
+Make sure you're always using the latest deployment URL.

 ---